JohnSnowLabs/spark-nlp/docs/en/concepts.md

 ### Sentence detection and tokenization

-In this quick example, we now proceed to identify the sentences in each of our document lines.
+In this quick example, we now proceed to identify the sentences in the input document.
 SentenceDetector requires a Document annotation, which is provided by the DocumentAssembler output, and it's itself a Document type token.
-The Tokenizer requires a Document annotation type, meaning it works both with DocumentAssembler or SentenceDetector output, in here, we use the sentence output.
+The Tokenizer requires a Document annotation type.
+That means it works both with DocumentAssembler or SentenceDetector output.
+In the following example we use the sentence output.

 <div class="tabs-box" markdown="1">